-- Sun., Mar.
-22: Gov. Greg Abbott ordered health care facilities and professionals to postpone all procedures that are deemed “not medically necessary” as the state gears up for an influx of patients with COVID-19.
+Sun., Mar.
+22: Gov. Greg Abbott orders health care facilities and professionals to postpone all procedures that are deemed “not medically necessary” as the state gears up for an influx of patients with COVID-19.

-- Mon., Mar.
-23: Indicted-Attorney General Ken Paxton sent out a press release attacking abortion procedures, saying that abortions should not be performed unless the mother's life is in danger.
+Mon., Mar.
+23: Indicted-Attorney General Ken Paxton sends out a press release attacking abortion procedures, saying that abortions should not be performed unless the mother's life is in danger.

-- Mon., Mar.
-30: U.S. District Judge Lee Yeakel of Austin issued a temporary restraining order against the state, saying that Abbott & Paxton's orders amounted to a ban on abortion in violation of the U.S. Constitution and Supreme Court precedent.
+Mon., Mar.
+30: U.S. District Judge Lee Yeakel of Austin issues a temporary restraining order against the state, saying that Abbott & Paxton's orders amount to a ban on abortion in violation of the U.S. Constitution and Supreme Court precedent.

-- Tue., Mar.
-31: But Paxton appealed and the conservative Fifth Circuit Court of Appeals reversed the decision, issuing a temporary stay.
+Tue., Mar.
+31: Paxton appeals and the conservative 5th Circuit Court of Appeals reverses the decision, issuing a temporary stay.